SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 > **💡 Note**<br>
-> There are several differentations that further distinguish and characterize data types and objects (see [here](#glossary-terms-in-a-nutshell)).
+> There are several differentations that further distinguish and characterize data types and objects.
+See [here](#glossary-terms-in-a-nutshell).

 <p align="right">(<a href="#top">back to top</a>)</p>